Visit TWD on Twitter

 During the second phase of the Diversity Program Consortium (DPC) National Research Mentoring Network (NRMN) initiative, researchers are continuing to develop mentoring and networking opportunities for biomedical researchers from diverse backgrounds, including those from underrepresented groups, from the undergraduate level through early career faculty.
-To broaden the number of innovative strategies explored and increase the likelihood of impact, sustainability, and dissemination, NRMN Phase II will be organized as a consortium of independent research projects, with a Coordination Center and a Resource Center.
+To broaden the number of innovative strategies explored and increase the likelihood of impact, sustainability, and dissemination, NRMN Phase II is organized as a consortium of independent research projects, with a Coordination Center and a Resource Center.
 Although the structure of the NRMN initiative was updated for Phase II, the overarching purpose of the project remails the same: to enhance the retention and success of individuals, including those from underrepresented groups, in all career stages of biomedical-related research, by emphasizing the value of mentoring and networking.

-The NRMN Coordination Center (RFA-RM-18-003, PI: Christine E. Pfund, the University of Wisconsin-Madison) will play two main roles in NRMN Phase II.
+The NRMN Coordination Center (RFA-RM-18-003, PI: Christine E. Pfund, the University of Wisconsin-Madison) plays two main roles in NRMN Phase II.
 One of the Center’s responsibilities is to coordinate the early stages of data collection from the 11 NRMN Science of Mentoring interventions and provide feedback to on the data collected from the interventions to maximize the research benefit of activities.
 The Center’s second primary responsibility is promoting synergies between the NRMN consortium and the DPC’s

 Center for Coordination and Evaluation (CEC), for the long-term collection and storage of data.

-NRMN Resource Center (RFA-RM-18-002, PI: Jamboor K. Vishwanatha, the University of North Texas Health Science Center) provides a web-based mentoring tool to facilitate mentor-mentee engagement and networking.
-During Phase II, the Center will refine the existing
+NRMN Resource Center (RFA-RM-18-002, PI: Jamboor K. Vishwanatha, the University of North Texas Health Science Center) provides a web-based mentoring platform to facilitate mentor-mentee engagement and networking.
+During Phase II, the Center has refined the existing

 MyNRMN application and other services offered through the

 NRMNet website.
 This Center also oversees management of the NRMN website, such as offering virtual courses and webinars on a variety of topics relevant to effective mentoring.
-This Center oversees management of the NRMN website, reports on outputs from NRMN components and will create a platform for publicly available mentoring resources and tools.
+This Center oversees management of the NRMN website, reports on outputs from NRMN components and provides a platform for publicly available mentoring resources and tools.